 The Bridge Area

-The male entity of the “Poisoned Officer” — Senior Second Officer William Stark — perhaps a bit mad at himself for dying in such a dumb manner –
+The male entity of the “Poisoned Officer” — Senior Second Officer William Stark — is perhaps a bit mad at himself for dying in such a dumb manner.

-Entity of male passenger who died in his sleep is still there.
+The entity of a male passenger who died in his sleep is still there.
 Being a third class passenger, he would’ve had to go down the hall to group showers.
 Having a real shower in his room was a big treat!
 Perhaps he didn’t want to share a room anymore, and likes the feeling of having the whole room to himself.
-While the room is no longer rented to guests, he still has to share his room in the ghost tours and receive the living for a time.
+While the room is no longer rented to guests, he still has to share it in the ghost tours and receive the living for a time.

 When the room was available to guests, they would be awakened by a loud pounding on the door.

 Lights would go on and off by themselves.

 When the maids would come in to clean, they would find the water running in the shower.
 Apparently, Walter likes the private shower.

 One couple was terrified when an unseen presence came through the wall from room B340, pulled off their covers, and turned on the lights.
 Perhaps they had been too noisy or were bothering Walter.
 Third-class room walls are probably pretty thin.